-- 223. Establishment.-The South African Reserve Bank is the central bank of the Republic and is regulated in terms of an Act of Parliament. - 224.
-Primary object.-(1) The primary object of the South African Reserve Bank is to protect the value of the currency in the interest of balanced and sustainable economic growth in the Republic. - (2) The South African Reserve Bank, in pursuit of its primary object, must perform its functions independently and without fear, favour or prejudice, but there must be regular consultation between the Bank and the Cabinet member responsible for national financial matters. - 225.
-Powers and functions.-The powers and functions of the South African Reserve Bank are those customarily exercised and performed by central banks, which powers and functions must be determined by an Act of Parliament and must be exercised or performed subject to the conditions prescribed in terms of that Act." - 6.2 The SARB is subject to and derives its powers and functions from the South African Reserve Bank Act, 1989. - 6.3 Sections 41(1)(e) and (g) of the Constitution provides as follows: - "41.
-Principles of co-operative government and inter-governmental relations.-(1) All spheres of government and all organs of state within each sphere must- - (e) respect the constitutional status, institutions, powers and functions of government in the other spheres; - (g) exercise their powers and perform their functions in a manner that does not encroach on the geographical, functional or institutional integrity of government in another sphere;"
+225. The powers and functions of the South African Reserve Bank are those customarily exercised and performed by central banks, which powers and

-6.4 The operational autonomy and independence of the Office for Banks is honoured by the Banks Act, 1990 (Act No. 94 of 1990) and affords the Office for Banks original powers and also provides for its operational autonomy and independence.
+- functions must be determined by an Act of Parliament and must be exercised or performed subject to the conditions prescribed in terms of that Act.". - 6.2 The South African Reserve Bank is subject to and derives its powers and functions from the South African Reserve Bank Act, 1990 (Act No. 95 of 1990). - 6.3 Sections 41(1)(e) and (g) of the Constitution provides as follows: - "41.
+Principles of co-operative government and inter governmental relations: - (1) All spheres of government and all organs of state within each sphere must- - (e) respect the constitutional status, institutions, powers and functions of government in the other spheres; - (g) exercise their powers and perform their functions in a manner that does not encroach on the geographical, functional or institutional integrity of government in another sphere;". - 6.4 The operational autonomy and independence of the Office for Banks is honoured by the Banks Act, 1990 (Act No. 94 of 1990), and affords the Office for Banks original powers.
 The Office for Banks is an institution of statute and has exclusive powers to perform its functions in terms of the Banks Act.